Analyze build failures

 When you open a Jenkins build log on ALM Octane, you can see any classification labels that were applied by existing rules.
 If you are the author of the rule, you can modify or delete it.

 You can see and modify all of the build failure classification rules in the ALM Octane settings area.
-For details, see Manage all build failure classification rules.
+For details, see Manage build failure classification rules.

 To view and change rules in a build log file: